STAND UP TO KNEE PAIN

 MACI,

-which uses your own cells to grow new cartilage to repair damage in your knee.
+uses your own cells to grow new cartilage to repair damage in your knee.
 First, two tiny pieces of non-weight bearing articular cartilage are obtained using a minimally invasive arthroscopic procedure.
 The sample is sent to a laboratory and allowed time to grow.
-Once your sample is ready, the new cartilage cells are embedded onto a collagen membrane and then implanted in your knee in a second minimally invasive procedure.
+Once your sample is ready, the new cartilage cells are embedded onto a collagen membrane and then implanted in your knee in a second minimally invasive knee surgery.

-Total joint replacement,
+Total knee joint replacement,

 Custom knee replacement implants,